simonesestito/shops-queue-android/README.md

 It has a single Activity, which is the entrypoint of the app.
 Every other piece of the user's flow is implemented as a Fragment.
 Every part of the app is divided in [different sub-graphs](https://github.com/simonesestito/shops-queue-android/tree/master/app/src/main/res/navigation).

-Here you can see the full navigation graph:
-*TODO: Add navigation graph*

 The app uses **Deep Links** to go immediately to the login fragment.
 It's used as a redirect URI after the email address is validated.